U+2626 Orthodox Cross

 The glyph is not a composition.
 It has no designated width in East Asian texts.
 In bidirectional text it acts as Other Neutral.
 When changing direction it is not mirrored.
 The word that U+2626 forms with similar adjacent characters prevents a line break inside it.

 The CLDR project calls this character “orthodox cross” for use in screen reading software.
-It assigns these additional labels, e.g. for search in emoji pickers: Christian, cross, religion.
+It assigns these additional labels, e.g. for search in emoji pickers: Christian, cross, orthodox, religion.

 This character is designated as an emoji.
 It will be rendered as monochrome character on conforming platforms.
 To enable colorful emoji display, you can combine it with